The First Victim Of The Florida Bridge Collapse Has Been Identified

 An 18-year-old student at Florida International University was among those killed Thursday when a pedestrian bridge collapsed at the Miami college, crushing cars and traffic passing beneath it, her father told local media.

 Alexa Duran is the first of at least six victims to be publicly identified.
-Her father.
-Orlando Duran, told the Nuevo Herald that she was unable to escape when the structure fell.
+Her father, Orlando Duran, told the Nuevo Herald that she was unable to escape when the structure fell.

 “My little girl was trapped in the car and couldn’t get out.
 She died when the bridge collapsed on top of her car,” he said, speaking in Spanish from London.
 "This is going to be the longest and saddest trip of my life.
 I don’t want to return."